 Sanchez would win the last 24 fights of his career.
 This streak included winning the WBC featherweight title in 1980 over the Hall of Famer Danny Lopez and defending it nine times—defeating notable featherweights Ruben Castillo, Patrick Ford, Juan La Porte, Roberto Castanon, Pat Cowdell, and Hall of Famers Lopez (again), Wilfredo Gomez and Azumah Nelson in the process.
 He died at just 23 years of age and what could have been will always be talked about with Sanchez.
 Maybe a super fight against Arguello?
 A showdown with Chavez, there are so many possibilities here that it’s mind-numbing.

 Olivares was a vicious knockout puncher who ruled the Bantamweight division when it was stacked with great fighters.
 Olivares record stands at a sublime 89-13-3.
-But under an upon closer examination, you can see that 11 of those losses came, not only at the tail end of his career but also above his optimum weight of 118 pounds.
-At 118 Olivares was virtually unbeatable.
-From the mid-60s to the mid-70s Olivares ruled 118 with an iron fist.
+But upon closer examination, you can see that 11 of those losses came not only at the tail end of his career but also above his optimum weight of 118 pounds.
+At 118, Olivares was virtually unbeatable.
+From the mid-60s to the mid-70s, Olivares ruled 118 with an iron fist.

-Actually, I was torn here because Jofre could easily beat out Duran he was that good.
-Only one man ever beat him and that was the great Masahiko “Fighting” Harada in Japan.
-The first loss to Harada was a huge upset because most viewed Jofre as the best pound-for-pound fighter in the world at that time.
-After those two gut-wrenching losses Jofre retired.
-Of course, as most boxers do Jofre would return to the ring 3 years later moving up to featherweight and going an amazing 25-0 and winning the title over Jose Legra.
-I could go on but I don’t need to because of Chris Smith’s Biography about Jofre which I highly recommend for any boxing fan.
+I was torn here because Jofre could easily beat out Duran; he was that good.
+Only one man ever beat him: the great Masahiko “Fighting” Harada in Japan.
+The first loss to Harada was a huge upset because most viewed Jofre as the best pound-for-pound fighter in the world then.
+After those two gut-wrenching losses, Jofre retired.
+Of course, as most boxers do, Jofre would return to the ring three years later, moving up to featherweight, going an amazing 25-0 and winning the title over Jose Legra.
+I could go on, but I don’t need to because of Chris Smith’s Biography about Jofre, which I highly recommend to any boxing fan.
 Order the book here.

-Duran was one of the 3 greatest lightweight champions of all time, but he took it off the chart by moving up and beating a prime Sugar Ray Leonard at welterweight, then taking Marvelous Marvin Hagler the distance and finally upsetting the much bigger Iran Barkley to win a portion of the Middleweight title.
+Duran was one of the three greatest lightweight champions of all time.
+Still, he took it off the chart by moving up and beating a prime Sugar Ray Leonard at welterweight, then taking Marvelous Marvin Hagler the distance and finally upsetting the much bigger Iran Barkley to win a portion of the Middleweight title.